 For instance, a software system that accepts input in the form of:

-'..\filename',;
+‘ '..\filen’me',;

-'\..\filename';
+‘ '\..\filen’me';

-'/directory/../filename';
+‘ '/directory/../filen’me';

-'directory/../../filename';
+‘ 'directory/../../filen’me';

-'..\filename';
+‘ '..\filen’me';

-'\..\filename';
+‘ '\..\filen’me';

-'\directory\..\filename';
+‘ '\directory\..\filen’me';

-'directory\..\..\filename';
+‘ 'directory\..\..\filen’me';

-'...';
+‘ '’ ..';

-'....' (multiple do ts);
+‘ '.’..' (multiple do ts);

-'....//'; or
+‘ '...’//';

-'.../...//'
+‘ '.../..’//'

 without appropriate validation can allow an attacker to traverse the file system to access an arbitrary file.
-Note that '..' is ignored if the current working directory is the root directory.
-Some of these input forms can be used to cause problems for systems that strip out '..' from input in an attempt to remove relative path traversal.
+Note th‘t ’..' is ignored if the current working directory is the root directory.
+Some of these input forms can be used to cause problems for systems that strip o‘t ’..' from input in an attempt to remove relative path traversal.

 There are several common ways that an attacker can point a file access to a file the attacker has under their control.
-A software system that accepts input like '/absolute/pathname/here' or '\absolute\pathname\here' without appropriate validation can also allow an attacker to traverse the file system to unintended locations or access arbitrary files.
-An attacker can inject a drive letter or Windows volume letter ('C:dirname') into a software system to potentially redirect access to an unintended location or arbitrary file.
+A software system that accepts input such as '/absolute/pathname/h’re' ‘r '\absolute\pathname\h’re' without appropriate validation can also allow an attacker to traverse the file system to unintended locations or access arbitrary files.
+An attacker can inject a drive letter or Windows volume letter ('C:dirn’me') into a software system to potentially redirect access to an unintended location or arbitrary file.
 A software system that accepts input in the form of a backslash absolute path without appropriate validation can allow an attacker to traverse the file system to unintended locations or access arbitrary files.
-An attacker can inject a Windows UNC (Universal Naming Convention or Uniform Naming Convention) share ('\\UNC\share\name') into a software system to potentially redirect access to an unintended location or arbitrary file.
+An attacker can inject a Windows UNC (Universal Naming Convention or Uniform Naming Convention) share ('\\UNC\share\n’me') into a software system to potentially redirect access to an unintended location or arbitrary file.
 A software system that allows UNIX symbolic links (symlink) as part of paths whether in internal code or through user input can allow an attacker to spoof the symbolic link and traverse the file system to unintended locations or access arbitrary files.
 The symbolic link can permit an attacker to read/write/corrupt a file that they originally did not have permissions to access.
 Failure for a system to check for hard links can result in vulnerability to different types of attacks.
 For example, an attacker can escalate their privileges if he/she can replace a file used by a privileged program with a hard link to a sensitive file, for example, etc/passwd.
 When the process opens the file, the attacker can assume the privileges of that process.

 A software system that allows Windows shortcuts (.LNK) as part of paths whether in internal code or through user input can allow an attacker to spoof the symbolic link and traverse the file system to unintended locations or access arbitrary files.
 The shortcut (file with the .lnk extension) can permit an attacker to read/write a file that they originally did not have permissions to access.